uhasker/getting-things-done-in-next-js/src/chapter4/03-hyperlinks-and-images.md

 You should therefore _always_ include the `alt` attribute for every image you serve.

 > The `alt` attribute is a typical example of semantically correct HTML.
-> Sure, you page will usually look right even if you don't use it, but the user experience for some users will be much worse.
+> Sure, your page will usually look right even if you don't use it, but the user experience for some users will be much worse.

 ### Image Links